wesleyyw8/ryaproj/README.md

 ## Tasks

 Build a small web app that will find the cheapest flights around Europe.
+Show us the best that you can do.
 The webapp needs to have at least the following components:

 ### Styling